Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

 \begin{remark} \begin{enumerate} \item[(a)] The set $\bigcup_{k=1}^N \tau_k$ is determined only by the sets $\Omega$ and $K$, and the grid constructed in Step~1.
 The set $\bigcup_{k=1}^N \tau_k$ also contains all the poles of $r$ and is independent from the quality of approximation.

-\item[(b)] If $\e>0$ decreases the number of poles of the approximating rational function increases, however, the poles will still be located on $\bigcup_{k=1}^N \tau_k$.
+\item[(b)] {As $\e>0$ is decreasing the number of poles of the approximating rational function is increasing.
+The location of the poles is not affected, i.e.,} the poles will still be located on $\bigcup_{k=1}^N \tau_k$.

-\item[(c)] It is shown in \cite[Chapter~12, \S~4]{remmert2013classical} that the line segments $\tau_1,...,\tau_N$ close to cycle $\tau$ consisting of finitely many grid polygons.
-In general it is not possible to find a single closed path $\Gamma$ such that
+\item[(c)] It is shown in \cite[Chapter~12, \S~4]{remmert2013classical} that the line segments $\tau_1,...,\tau_N$ {define a} cycle $\tau$ consisting of finitely many grid polygons.
+In general{,} it is not possible to find a single closed path $\Gamma$ such that

 A counterexample is given \cite[Chapter~12, \S~1]{remmert2013classical}.
 However, under suitable assumptions on the compact set $K$, the line segments $\tau_1,...,\tau_N$ yield a single closed grid polygon, cf. \cite[Theorem~9~(b)]{JDE_ensembles_2021}.